prof18/marcogomiero.com/content/posts/publish-librery-android.md

 com.your.awesome.lib:awesomelib:1.0.0
 ```

-Returning to the script, the lines [7–33] are responsible to build the library, generate the artifacts and link all the external dependencies that you are using.
+Returning to the script, the lines [7–33] - (**EDIT**: [6–13]) - are responsible to build the library, generate the artifacts and link all the external dependencies that you are using.

-The lines [38–58] instead are responsible for the uploading of the library.
+The lines [38–58] - (**EDIT**: [15–38]) - instead are responsible for the uploading of the library.
 Here you have to specify your bintray username, bintray API key (you can retrieve and revoke it under *Edit Your Profile -> API Key*), the version, the artifact and the group of the library and other useful information.
 You can found all the different information that you can provide, in the documentation of the gradle bintray plugin.

 > [bintray/gradle-bintray-plugin](https://github.com/bintray/gradle-bintray-plugin)